-Satisfies the Department responsible for the candidate's programme of study in an Entrance Evaluation recognised by the Faculty.
+Satisfies the Department responsible for the candidate's program of study in an Entrance Assessment recognized by the Faculty.

-- (1) The minimum duration of study shall be two (2) semesters - (2) The maximum duration of study shall be eight (8) semesters
+- (1) The minimum duration of study shall be two (2) semesters and one (1) special semester - (2) The maximum duration of study shall be eight (8) semesters

-- (1) The Master of Medical Physics programme by coursework comprises of forty (40) credits namely. - (a) four (4) core courses, each of four (4) credits, totalling sixteen (16) credits; - (d) a core course of two (2) credits; - (e) two (2) core courses, each of five (5) credits, totaling ten (10) credits; and - (f) a medical physics research project of twelve (12) credits. - (2) Details of the courses offered are as approved by Senate from time to time on the recommendation of the Faculty and candidates shall be informed of such details at the beginning of each session.
+- (1) The Master of Medical Physics programme by coursework comprises of forty-two (42) credits namely. - (b) two (2) core courses, each of four (4) credits, totalling eight (8) credits;

-(4) The lists of courses for the programme of Master of Medical Physics are provided in List 1.
+- (d) five (5) core courses, each of three (3) credits, totaling fifteen (15) credits; and; - (e) two (2) elective courses, each of two (2) credits, totaling four (4) credits; and - (f) a medical physics research project of fifteen (15) credits. - (2) Details of the courses offered are as approved by Senate from time to time on the recommendation of the Faculty and candidates shall be informed of such details at the beginning of each session. - (4) The lists of courses for the programme of Master of Medical Physics are provided in List 1.

-- (1) Registration for the courses shall commence the week prior to the start of the relevant semester. - (2) A candidate is required to register for at least six (6) credits in any semester except - - (a) in the final semester of his programme of study where he may register for less than the number of credits hours stated above; or - (b) where the candidate has been permitted to withdraw from the semester concerned. - (3) A candidate may only register for medical physics research project after he has obtained at least ten (10) credits in the core courses.
+- (1) Registration for the courses shall commence the week prior to the start of the relevant semester. - (2) A candidate is required to register for at least six (6) credits in any semester except - - (a) in the final semester of his/her programme of study where he/she may register for less than the number of credits stated above; or - (b) where the candidate has been permitted to withdraw from the semester concerned. - (3) A candidate may only register for medical physics research project after he/she has obtained at least ten (10) credits in the core courses.